K. Raheja Realty

 K. Raheja Realty is an Indian real estate company, headquartered in Mumbai, Maharashtra.
 The company was founded in 1956 and is led by Sandeep Raheja, who serves as both the chairman and managing director.
-K. Raheja has diversified interests in real estate including both commercial and residential property development, as well as malls and hospitality.
-The company owns a subsidiary called Infiniti Mall, which operates a chain of shopping malls in India.
-The first Infiniti Mall opened in 2004, followed by another one in Mumbai in 2011.
+K. Raheja Realty operates across multiple sectors including residential, commercial, retail, and hospitality development.
+The company owns and manages various real estate assets in India and operates Infiniti Mall, a chain of shopping malls.

 History

 K. Raheja Realty was founded as K Raheja Construction in 1956 and is located in Mumbai, Maharashtra.
 Sandeep Raheja, a graduate of The Academy of Architecture, Mumbai, serves as the chairman and managing director of the company.
 The company is involved in the development of residential, industrial, and commercial projects in Mumbai, Bengaluru, Coimbatore, Chennai, and Pune.
 It expanded its operations into the hospitality sector through its wholly owned subsidiary, K Raheja Resorts & Hospitality Services (KRRHS).
 It operates three hotels: The Retreat Madh, Ramada Plaza Palm Grove, and The Carlton.
 In 2001, K Raheja acquired a four-star property in Chennai, previously known as Hotel Sreelekha, through its subsidiary KRRHS.
 K Raheja Resorts entered into a management agreement with Marriott International Inc to launch the Courtyard by Marriott brand in India.
 In 2018, Conrad Hotels, a hotel chain owned by American hospitality company Hilton Worldwide, opened its first Conrad hotel in India.
 This hotel is managed by Hilton Worldwide and owned by Palm Grove Beach Hotels, a subsidiary of K Raheja Realty.